Superman (The Clique song): R.E.M. version

+The R.E.M. version was played during the "Tempus, Anyone?" episode of Lois & Clark: The New Adventures of Superman.
+It was also used as part of the soundtrack for the movie DC League of Super-Pets (2022).

 The B-side to the single, a surf rock instrumental entitled "White Tornado", was first recorded by the band in 1981.
 The version used on the single was recorded in January, 1984, during the Reckoning sessions, but remained unreleased until "Superman."